uttamsdev/modulus-calculator/README.md

 ## Modulus Calculator
 This is a project to solve real life problem.
+This is a multi-purpose calculator build in JavaScript.
 I had a course named (Image Processing) here teacher make different questions for everyone due to having online classes and exams.
 Here We have to find the modulus of lots of expression.
 Actually I made this for find modulus of all expression together and easy.
 Here is the sample fo question below:

 ![Image Processing Questions](images/2.png)